openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 ![CustomWatchface_4](../images/CustomWatchface_4.png)

-In this watchfaceWe will have to manage the rotation of BG value (from 30 degrees to 330 degrees) on the right, the dynamic range of avg_delta (up to 5mgdl, 10mgdl or 20mgdl according to value), the rotation of pointer that should be synchronized to dynamic, and also the different layer of the views...
+In this watchface, we will have to manage the rotation of BG value (from 30 degrees to 330 degrees) on the right, the dynamic range of avg_delta (scale up to 5mgdl, 10mgdl or 20mgdl according to value), the rotation of pointer that should be synchronized to the scale, and also the different layer of the views...

 To be able to manage this Watchface, see below all the images included into the zip file: